UNRWA warns of ‘manmade famine’ in Gaza, urges return to UN-led aid system

 The ministry said 26 Palestinians were killed and 175 injured while seeking aid, bringing the toll of those killed while searching for food and assistance to 1,924, with more than 14,288 wounded since May 27, when the Gaza Humanitarian Foundation (GHF) began operations.

-Last November, the International Criminal Court issued arrest warrants for Israeli Prime Minister Benjamin Netanyahu and his former Defense Minister Yoav Gallant for war crimes and crimes against humanity in Gaza.
+Last November, the International Criminal Court issued arrest warrants for Israeli Prime Minister Benjamin Netanyahu and his former Defence Minister Yoav Gallant for war crimes and crimes against humanity in Gaza.

-Israel also faces a genocide case at the International Court of Justice for its war on the enclave.

-READ: UNRWA chief: Israel has blocked food entry to Gaza for over 5 months